Rainbow Rowell: Comics and graphic novels

 In January 2014, Rowell signed a two-book deal with First Second Books to author two young adult graphic novels, the first of which was illustrated by Faith Erin Hicks and released on August 27, 2019.

 Rowell has also written for Marvel Comics.
 Between 2017 and 2021, Rowell wrote Runaways, and from 2022 to 2024 wrote She-Hulk.
 In 2025, Rowell returned to Marvel for a five issue limited series of Runaways.

-Personal life

-Rowell lives in Omaha, Nebraska, with her husband and two sons.
-She has a sister named Jade and a half sister, Abby, who owns a popular local coffee chain in Omaha, NE.